William-Hashicorp/multi-product-integration-demo/README.md

 ./monitor_secrets.sh
 ```

-Compare the TTL, if we go to the Nomad portal, and see if nomad job is restart automatically.Since the TTL is 3min and max ttl is 10min, the container will restart after and get new connections and dynamic credentials.
+Compare the TTL, if we go to the Nomad portal, and see if nomad job is restart automatically.
+Since the dynamic database credential's TTL is 3min and max ttl is 10min, the container will restart after and get new connections and dynamic credentials.

+4. To access the demo application:

+• Go to the nomad interface or aws console, we will get the public ip of the node.
+• Visit the website with http://<node public ip address>:3100

+• We can disable/enable the intention to disable/allow frontend to mongodb
+• After that, we can stop and restart the nomad job, and try to access again, we will see the difference.